dessentialist/rag_agent/BLUEPRINT.md

 ## Database Schema

-The application uses a PostgreSQL database with the following tables:
+The application uses SQLite by default with the following tables (portable JSON types via SQLAlchemy):

 ### Documents Table
 Stores information about uploaded files in the knowledge base.